Kidlington FC

 Kidlington FC had their own Supporters Club who held their first meeting on 15th June 1949 and held regular dances in the village as well as organising buses to away matches and purchasing items for the football club itself.
 By October 1951 it had 147 members and the minutes show that most of the money used for the football club itself was coming from the supporters club.
 But in the early sixties it folded due to lack of interest.

 An excellent booklet was produced by Mr Gordon Norridge - 'The Story of Kidlington Football Club - from 1937 to 1997' detailing the club's history during Mr Norridge's 60 years with them.
-Mr Norridge has aided and confirmed much of the information above.
+Mr Norridge aided and confirmed much of the information above.

 Acknowledgements to: Kidlington Football Club, Kidlington & District Historical Society and the late Mr Gordon Norridge.